NikhilManjunath/Algorithms/05 - Project - Trojan Map/README.md

 + Replace a character

 If the exact match is found, it will be shown on the map.
 Otherwise, the map will show the most similar name by using FindClosestName and print a warning.
 For example, if I type Rolphs, I should get a warning like "Did you mean Ralphs instead of Rolphs?"

-You can use dynamic programming to calculate edit distance.

 Example: